loganzartman/zecs/README.md

 schedules take a list of systems and give you a handle to update all of them at once (in a strongly-typed fashion, of course.)

-if you know that one system should run after another--for example, apply gravity before integrating velocity--you can declare that in the `deps`. the scheduler will sort them for you.

 https://github.com/loganzartman/zecs/blob/d9a37c34e41668d38e9a66013ccb5b59133cce79/example/docs.ts#L190-L223